funkygao/dbus/README.md

 ### TODO

+- [ ] myslave should have no checkpoint, placed in Input
 - [ ] enhance Decision.Equals to avoid thundering herd
 - [ ] myslave server_id uniq across the cluster
 - [ ] tweak of batcher yield